IVF Evaluation For Sperm Provider

 This is also a specialized test that is not done in all patients.
-All men make sperm that have fragments within the DNA of the sperm itself.
+Sperm has fragments within the DNA.
 This may affect the ability of the sperm to fertilize the egg.
 Your physician at RCC will help you decide if this is a test to do.

-If indicated, your physician may recommend further testing on both your behalves.
+If indicated, your physician may recommend further testing.

 When you become a patient of RCC, your doctor is going to need to assess your fertility potential.
-This is going to vary from patient to patient and is going to be strongly influenced by the age of the woman.
-Your physician is also going to want to have knowledge of other factors that important for couples desiring to become pregnant.
+This is going to vary from patient to patient and is going to be strongly influenced by the age of the egg provider.
+Your physician is also going to want to have the knowledge of other factors that is important for patients desiring to become pregnant.
 At RCC, we aim to tailor the tests required to your specific situation.
 Not all tests may be required in your situation.
 The results of the tests then are used to determine the best type and approach to treatment for you.
 The following tests will help to assess your fertility potential prior to treatment:

 Reproductive-related hormones are assessed by doing blood tests.
 A day 3 FSH level along with an estradiol level will be done ideally on day 3 of your menstrual cycle.
-This provides an indirect assessment of your fertility potential in relationship to the age of the woman.
+This provides an indirect assessment of your fertility potential.
 An AMH (anti-mullerian hormone) is also a test of your fertility potential.
 This blood test can be done at any time in your menstrual cycle.
 It is an early but indirect indicator of the size of the pool of early eggs in your ovaries.